Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/exception-handling.md

 ## Why two types?

-You may wonder _why all exceptions aren't checked_ by the compiler, so Java can avoid runtime crashes.
+Why all exceptions aren't checked by the compiler, so Java can avoid runtime crashes?

 --

-- exceptions can occur frequently; if they were all checked (which requires extra code), _it would put a big burden on the programmer and the code_.
+- Answer: Exceptions can occur frequently; if they were all checked (which requires extra code), _it would put a big burden on the programmer and the code_.

 --

-- if that is the case, you may wonder _why all exceptions aren't left unchecked_, so the programmer and codebase aren't overburdened with checks...
+But now you may wonder _why not leave all exceptions unchecked_?
+The programmer and codebase wouldn't be then overburdened with checks!

 --

-- ... _in some languages, like C++, all exceptions are unchecked_.
+- Answer: In some languages, like C++, _all exceptions are unchecked_.
 The compiler does not get involved and it is up to the programmer to make sure their code is reliable. _Java is not one of these languages_.

 --

-- this discussion is known as **The Java Unchecked Exceptions Controversy** - [read more about it](https://docs.oracle.com/javase/tutorial/essential/exceptions/runtime.html).
+- This discussion is known as **The Java Unchecked Exceptions Controversy** - [read more about it](https://docs.oracle.com/javase/tutorial/essential/exceptions/runtime.html).

 ---